Last updated on October 27th, 2023 at 16:45

 The original macchiato, known as an espresso macchiato, goes way back to Italy and the 1980s with the name being very descriptive in the Italian language and describes perfectly the little stain on a shot of dark espresso with the stain describing the tiny amount of milk and milk foam on top of an espresso.

-It is rumoured by many coffee lovers that the coffee beverage came around to encourage the consumption of espresso and coffee in general in the afternoon.
+It is rumored by many coffee lovers that the coffee beverage came around to encourage the consumption of espresso and coffee in general in the afternoon.

 There are variations of the original classic espresso macchiato, namely: